Bernardo-MG/base-pom/readme.md

 ## Usage

-The application is a XML file, a Maven POM file.

-### Installing

-The POM can be used by just adding the following lines to the Maven POM for your project:
+Use as a parent POM on any Maven project:

 ```
 <parent>